 Professional shredding services keep you compliant with information security laws and perform the dirty work for you.
 They stop by your location, pick up your files, shred them for you, and deal with mess so you don’t have to.
 There are a variety of service options to choose from:

 Offsite shredding services pick up your papers and take them to a secure facility to be shredded with thousands of other documents.
-This option costs on average $120, depending on how much you have to shred.
+This option varies based on quantity; however, it tends to be slightly less than mobile shredding.

 There are even drop off centers where you can drop off a box or two of paperwork to be safely shredded in an industrial strength shredder.
 This type of service usually costs about $1 per pound.